 If you really want to get to know the island of Crete, you'll need a car.
 This way you can visit all this amazing island has to offer, from stunning beaches to mountains and ancient sites.

 Next read: What to pack for international travel

 Final thoughts on renting a car in Greece

 Renting a car in Greece is a great way to explore the country, but be sure to do your research first.
 Athens is best explored on foot, so avoid renting a car there if you can.
 Stick to renting cars when you're exploring the mainland – just be aware of the tolls and roundabouts!
 As for driving in Greece, be prepared for things to be a bit different than what you're used to.
 The locals use the horn frequently, so don't be alarmed if you hear one blast while driving.
 And finally, when planning your road trip in Greece, make sure to check out this useful guide with 10 ideas for amazing trips!

 Dave is a travel writer based in Greece.
-In addition to writing this guide about what you need to know to rent a car in Greece, he's written many more guides to Greece and the islands.
-Follow Dave on social media for travel inspiration from Greece and beyond:
+In addition to writing this complete guide about what you need to know to rent a car in Greece, he's written many more guides to Greece and the islands.
+Follow Dave on social media for more Greece travel tips: